Abdallah Ali Mohamed

-Abdallah Ali Mohamed, also known as Mohamed Abdallah (born 11 April 1999) is a Comoran professional footballer who plays as a right-back for French club Aubagne Air Bel and the Comoros national team.
+Abdallah Ali Mohamed, also known as Mohamed Abdallah (born 11 April 1999) is a Comorian professional footballer who plays as a right-back for Bosnian Premier League club Velež Mostar.
+Previously he also played for Comoros national team.

 Club career

 Ali Mohamed was part of the Marseille youth academy from the age of 13.

 On 3 July 2021, Ali Mohamed signed with Lausanne Ouchy in Switzerland.

+On 12 July 2026, Ali Mohamed joined Velež Mostar in Bosnia and Herzegovina for two seasons.

 International career

 Ali Mohamed debuted for the Comoros national team in a friendly 2–0 loss with Togo on 4 June 2017.